open-mmlab/mmhuman3d/docs/install.md

 ```
 Please refer to [PyTorch3D-install](https://github.com/facebookresearch/pytorch3d/blob/main/INSTALL.md) for details.

-Your installation has successed if you can do these in command line.
+Your installation is successful if you can do these in command line.

 ```shell
 echo "import pytorch3d;print(pytorch3d.__version__); \